First of all 'what is the grainline?'

 Sewing patterns will show the grain line on each pattern piece.
 Usually you should position this grain line parallel to the selvedge edge.
 For trousers it is very important that the grainline is followed, if not the finished garment leg can twist around your leg making your trousers uncomfortable to wear as they will not 'hang' correctly.

-However with some fabrics and styles the grain line can be placed in the opposite direction on the fabric, following the weft threads or 'cross grain' With two of the Maker's Atelier patterns I have placed the grain line to run across the body and down the length of the grown on sleeves.
+However with some fabrics and styles the grain line can be placed in the opposite direction on the fabric, following the weft threads or 'cross grain' With one of the Maker's Atelier patterns I have placed the grain line to run across the body and down the length of the grown-on sleeves.
 This is contrary to best sewing practice.
-But with the Sport Luxe Bomber Jacket and The Modern Kimono it suited the garment cut and proposed fabrics.
+But with the Sport Luxe Bomber Jacket it suited the garment cut and proposed fabrics.

 With this version of the Seam Detail Dress I have placed the grainline along both the warp and the weft, making a feature of the direction of the corduroy.